-There are 5 categories to choose from, with a 3D printer to be won in each of the categories.
+There are 4 categories to choose from, with a prize to be won in each of the categories.
 Participants can enter as many times as they wish, in as many categories as they want but may not enter the same design in multiple categories.
-The 5 categories are:
+The 4 categories are:

 How to enter